College interns gain hands-on experience at NAVFAC Hawaii

 |0

-This work, College interns gain hands-on experience at NAVFAC Hawaii [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, College interns gain hands-on experience at NAVFAC Hawaii, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.